mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 - It cannot evaluate the earliest period of the history
 - High estimate variance because only one block is used for testing

 2.a) **Walk-forward validation** makes several splits of time series into the "past" and the "future", progressively moving the split point from earlier to later dates.
 The most "classical" approach uses an expanding window for the training set and a fixed-size window for the validation set but other methods are used as well.
+Unlike CV, WF validation never uses data from the "future" for training.
+There are several modifications of WF validation: for example, see **[Tashman2000]**.

 Pros: